Quinn Martin: Early life

-Quinn Martin Productions
+QM Productions

 In 1960, Martin established his own production company, QM Productions.
 It produced a string of successful television series during the 1960s and 1970s.
+The company had kicked off when he signed a deal with ABC to produce television programs, with The New Breed being one of the first QM programs.
+He then scored big when The Fugitive premiered in 1963, becoming QM's first hit.
+He filed a lawsuit against ABC in 1968 which was settled two years later in a non-exclusive agreement.
+In 1976, QM was one of the four television producers who tried launching a syndicated division.

-Quinn Martin Television Series
+Quinn Martin television series

 Besides producing sixteen one-hour television network series, he also produced twenty "made-for-TV" movies, including House on Greenapple Road (1970), Incident in San Francisco (1971), Murder or Mercy (1974), The FBI Story: The FBI vs. Alvin Karpis, Public Enemy Number One (1974), Attack on Terror: The FBI vs. the Ku Klux Klan (1975), and Brink's: The Great Robbery (1976).
 Some TV movies, like Code Name: Diamond Head (1977), and The Hunted Lady (1977), were originally filmed as pilots for new television dramas which were never picked up by the networks.
 His only feature film was The Mephisto Waltz (1971), released by 20th Century Studios.

 In 1978, a duo of investors purchased his wholly self-owned QM Productions; they subsequently sold it to Taft Broadcasting in 1979.
-Later in that year, the company was reincorporated into Taft Entertainment Television, though the QM name and logo continued to be used on-screen and for copyright purposes until the last official production was broadcast in 1983.
+In 1980, the company launched a pay television division hiring HBO executive Harlem Kleiman as executive.
+In 1984, QM Productions became Taft Entertainment Television, with the sitcom The Lucie Arnaz Show being the first program to carry the new name.

-Typical format of a QM program
+Typical format of a Quinn Martin Production program

 Shows produced by the company were usually introduced by announcer Dick Wesson or Hank Simms reading the title of the series and saying, "A Quinn Martin Production."
 Images of the stars of the show, followed by the guest stars for that week, were shown and their names announced, followed by "Tonight's episode", and the name of the episode, with various to-black effects.
 In some series, such as The Fugitive and The Invaders, its backstory that led to the plot of the series, narrated by the announcer or the star, was told before the show's guest stars were announced.
-While episodes were structured into the usual four "acts" and an "epilogue," each was explicitly labelled at the start of each segment with the show title and the act number (or "epilog" near the end of the program).
+While episodes were structured into the usual four "acts" and an "epilogue," each was explicitly labelled at the start of each segment with the show title and the act number (or "epilogue" near the end of the program).